Important trust account information

-- A trust account can be registered in the name of a trust (living, family, charitable, or other).
+- A trust account or policy can be registered in the name of a trust (living, family, charitable, or other).

-- Trust accounts are often set up to help meet financial needs for family members or for charitable reasons.
+- Trust accounts or policies are often set up to help meet financial needs for family members or for charitable reasons.

-- If you set aside funds for a child or grandchild in a trust account, that child will be able to access the funds based on the conditions in the trust document (for example, when he or she reaches a certain age).
+- If you set aside funds for a child or grandchild in a trust account or policy, that child will be able to access the funds based on the conditions in the trust document (for example, when he or she reaches a certain age).